 Ever wondered how you can work protecting the safety of Great Britain?
-Well, it’s easy really, thanks to the DE&S graduate scheme as part of the Ministry of Defence (MoD).
+Well, it’s easy really, thanks to the DE&S graduate scheme.
 Recent graduate Chaniece Truelove shares her journey to working as an aerospace engineering manager.

 How did you first hear about the DE&S graduate scheme?

 I found the DE&S scheme whilst looking for graduate jobs in my final year of university.

 I remember the advertisement for the scheme really standing out to me as it highlighted such a wide range of aircraft that I could have the opportunity to be working with, in support of the UK Armed Forces.

 I was really amazed with the flexibility of the scheme and how each graduate can create their own tailor-made experience over two years.
 There is such a vast range of projects within DE&S that graduates have the opportunity to get involved with, but also, having the ability to complete a placement at a Front-Line Command station or within the industry was a completely unique experience that no other graduate scheme offers.

 Also, it was evident that the scheme is focused on making it possible to achieve Chartered status in just a few years, whilst being accredited by IMechE, IET, IMarEST, RINA, RAeS and IOP.

 During university, in what way was your course driven to enhance your learning?

 My university course was based around ensuring that I was given a broad range of skills and experience within the field of Aerospace.
 Alongside my core studies, I completed various summer placements, each focused on allowing me to experience working as an engineer and putting the theoretical skills learned at university into practise.

 As a result of one of my summer placements, I was given the opportunity to take the project I was working on and use it for the topic of my third year dissertation.